-I’ve created a module script that applies a vertex warping effect (inspired by retro console 3D graphics) using Roblox’s EditableMesh API.
+I’ve created a module script that creates a vertex warping effect (inspired by retro console 3D graphics) using Roblox’s EditableMesh API.
 This creates a retro, distorted look to MeshParts and is designed to be easy to integrate into your projects!

 You can get this module script here.